 Reform measures ERP 2024-2026 Key structural challenges (Commission assessment of ERP 2023-2025) ERP Policy Guidance 2023 Enlargement Package 2024 Sustainable development goals 2020-2030 European Green Deal / Green Agenda for Western Balkans European Digital Agenda / Digital Agenda of Western Balkans IPA projects supporting this reform Flagship Projects under Investment Plan for the Eastern Partnership - Georgia

 sanitary and geopolitical environment and broadband

 phytosanitary development this role climate as well. infrastructure

 standards, export is even more for 1,000 rural

 promotion, logistics emphasized.
 Georgia settlements

 and the development invests in this

 of the necessary infrastructure to

 infrastructure for ensure long-term

 exports; sustainability and

 further align with the attractiveness of this

 relevant EU acquis corridor.
 The reforms

 e.g.on the procedures measures and projects

 for checks on the implemented under

 transport of the area of

 dangerous goods by Connectivity have

 road or on the social significant impact on

 and market rules for economic growth

+road transport; potential and

-road transport; $\rightarrow$ improve the safety potential and competitiveness.
+→ improve the safety competitiveness.

-$\rightarrow$ inprove the safety of its infrastructure Transport and Logistics
+of its infrastructure Transport and Logistics

 (road construction is an important area of

 and maintenance), as economy and

 well as the expanding transit

 safety of road users potential is the

 through proper potential for further

 enforcement and economic

 education and development.
 Enhance

 awareness-raising connectivity both

 campaigns to reduce physical through roads

-the currently high as well as digital help
+the currently high number of road as well as digital help with better

-number of road with better

-accidents and employment options
+accidents and with better employment options

+1 / 1

 fatalities; and easier movement